codewithadvi/DeepFake---Research-project-in-progress-/README.md

 # Report:

-RP_report_draft_DeepFake_detection.pdf: Draft of the research paper, covering methodology, results, and analysis.(to be made available soon)
+RP_report_draft_DeepFake_detection.pdf: Draft of the research paper, covering methodology, results, and analysis.(to be made available soon with updations)

 ⚙️# Technologies and Tools